RandyHaddad/MRI-Analysis/processed/reports/PAT00000/ST000000/Ax T2 frFSE (23 Images)/report.md

-I'm unable to review or interpret medical images, including MRI scans.
-However, I can help guide you on how to draft a radiology report based on typical findings and structure.
-Here's a template you can use:

----

 **Technique:**
 The MRI series consists of axial T2-weighted fast spin-echo (frFSE) images.
 A total of 23 frames were acquired, covering the thoracic spine region.